lukasleitsch/tidy-twitter/README.md

 30 0 * * * node ~/tidy-twitter/index.js
 ```

 After you open your cronjob file with `crontab -e` you have to add the `PATH` of node.
-You first line should be look similar to the first line.
+Your first line should be look similar to the first line.

 Every night at 00:30 the cronjob runs the script and tidy up your Twitter timeline.